IgorBabkin/ts-ioc-container/packages/ts-ioc-container/README.md

 ## Setup
 ### reflect-metadata
-Add it in main file of your project.
-It should be first line of code.
+Just put it in the main file of your project.
+It should be first line of the code.
 ```typescript
 import 'reflect-metadata';
 ```